Tributes flow for motorcyclist Peter Hegedus, who died in crash on Auckland's Northwestern Motorway

 Hegedus' boss also spoke at the service, describing Hegedus as an incredibly hard working man who produced meticulous work and said his whole team had "so much admiration" for him.

-Others paid tribute to his stubborness, conviction, reliability, and passion for his Hungarian heritage.
+Others paid tribute to his stubbornness, conviction, reliability, and passion for his Hungarian heritage.

 One commented that he was so meticulous it would be incredibly hard to sell him anything, unless he really wanted it.